facebook

 • Not responding to facial expressions

-Additionally, you may find that your child is highly sensitive to certain light, textures, scents, and sounds.
+Additionally, you may find that your child is highly sensitive to certain lights, textures, scents, and sounds.
 They might have a good memory for songs, letters, or numbers.
-If they have challenges socializing with other children their age, this is another potential sign of autism.
+If they struggle socializing with other children their age, this is another potential sign of an autism diagnosis.

 How Is Autism Diagnosed?